addiscent/php-server-mon-sys/README.md

 It is necessary again to wait for the database to finish initialization, (approximately two minutes).

-For more information about re-starting after database deletion, see the section titled _Transitioning From Evaluation To Production_.

 ##### The _PHP Server Monitor_ Time Zone
 The default _PHP Server Monitor_ time zone is _UTC_.
 You may change the time zone by editing the _php.ini_ file, located in the _./php-fpm/_ sub-directory.